Treaty between Algiers and Sweden (1729)

 Treaty between Algiers and Sweden (1729) was the first treaty between Sweden and the Regency of Algiers dealt with the treatment of Swedish captives in Algeria, and tribute payments in return for special passes for Swedish merchant ships that granted them immunity from attack in the Mediterranean Sea.

-Like other European countries, Sweden wanted to stop Algiers from attacking Swedish merchant ships and protect its economic security, and offered to sign a peace treaty with. with the 1729 treaty Algiers obtained a new financier for its fleet with marine construction materials and Sweden joined the countries paying taxes to Algiers.
-Following the example of the French, English and Dutch it also established a consulate in Algiers, its first Swedish in the Islamic world.
+In 1729, Sweden offered to sign a peace treaty with the Regency of Algiers in order to end the latter's attacks on Swedish merchant ships.
+Sweden began paying taxes to Algiers and Algiers obtained a new financier for its fleet with marine construction materials and Sweden joined the countries paying taxes to Sweden also established a consulate in Algiers, Sweden's first in the Islamic world.